 Bold sugar notes, fresh florals, and clean fruited flavors are what this Sidama is all about.
-Floral aspects play a large role from aroma to cup, and the finish is clean like a iced herbal tea.
-The fresh grounds of a City roast smell like lavender, raw sugar, and a touch of honey.
+The floral aspects are huge all the way through from aroma to cup, and the finish is super clean, like a iced herbal tea.
+The fresh grounds of our City+ roast smelled like lavender, raw sugar, and a touch of honey.
 With hot water the florals are intense, you can smell them from across the room.
-Sugar notes smell caramelized and hefty on the break, and there's a smell of pear compote, especially in the steam when breaking through the crust.
-We've roasted this coffee a few times now, ranging from City to just about Full City, and its complex nature holds up, but roast flavors tend to take focus as you near FC.
-The cup is laden with unrefined sugars and florals, like muscovado sugar and lilac.
-The middle is filled out with sweet fruits, and soft citrus notes.
-City/City+ will show the widest array of fruits, and my preferred roast for brewed coffee, with citric acidity that sparkles.
-As I said earlier, deeper roasts trade brightness for developed sweetness and roast flavor, not a bad thing at all, just a different experience.
-We gave this latter roast a run through the espresso machine and the results were intense - long smokey sweetness, blueberry, jasmine, and much more chocolate that I imagined.
+Sugar notes smell caramelized and hefty, and there's a baked peach scent too, especially in the steam when breaking through the crust.
+We've roasted this coffee a few times now, ranging from City to just about Full City, and its complex nature holds up all along the way.
+Like the aromatics, the first thing you notice is a strong presence of unrefined sugars and florals, like jasmine and lilac.
+The middle is filled out with notes of peach, tangerine, honeydew, and ripe kiwi.
+City/City+ will show the widest array of fruits, and my preferred roast for brewed coffee, with acidity that sparkles.
+While still complex, closer to Full City there's less focus on fresh fruits, and more strength in developed sugar flavors and with some fruit tea notes.
+Not a bad thing at all, just a different experience.
+One aspect that doesn't quit though, are the bold florals, even at Full City.
+We gave this latter roast a run through the espresso machine and were floored with the results - long sweetness, blueberry, jasmine, and much more chocolate that I imagined!